Trump's Odds of Victory Hit All-Time High on Polymarket After Shooting

 PredictIt, a more traditional betting site where wagers are settled in fiat, showed a similar trend, with Trump shares climbing from 59 cents before the shooting to 66 cents before leveling off at 65 cents.

-Prediction markets are often called a more reliable gauge of sentiment and method of forecasting than polls because the people making predictions are putting money on the line, and are therefore incentivized to do thorough research and express honest opinions.
+Prediction markets are often called a more reliable gauge of sentiment and superior method of forecasting than polls or pundits because the people making predictions are putting money on the line, and are therefore incentivized to do thorough research and express their honest opinions.

 Disclosure

-Note: UPDATE (July 14, 2024, 01:55 UTC): Adds BODEN token price, links and background.
-UPDATE (July 14, 2024, 02:36 UTC): Adds detail about newly minted meme coins.